 Do we allow public contact with the cats or allow people to take photos with cubs?

-No. We are an educational and animal care facility, and while we are open to the public for ours, we are not a petting zoo or entertainment park.
-Our primary purpose is to provide a safe and healthy home to the animals in our care for the rest of their lives.
+No. We are an educational and animal care facility, and while we are open to the public for tours, we are not a petting zoo or entertainment park.
+Our primary purpose is to provide a safe and healthy home for the animals in our care for the rest of their lives.
 Our rules and regulations were created to keep them, and our visitors, out of harm’s way.
 On our tours, we guarantee you will have a more intimate experience with our animals than you would get almost anywhere else, but not at the expense of your safety or the well-being of our residents.
 No exceptions.

 Do CARE staff ever enter the enclosures with full grown big cats?

 Never.
 Our main goal is to keep the animals in our care safe, that also means not putting them in a position to hurt us therefore putting themselves in danger, their CAREtakers, and the organization.
 We must always remember that the animals we care for are large, strong, and unpredictable creatures.
-We love our animals deeply, and we are able to give them all the attention and love that they need behind the safety of strong fence.
+We love our animals deeply, and we are able to give them all the attention and love that they need behind the safety of strong fencing.
 It is not necessary for us to enter the enclosures with them in order to take excellent care of them.

 How can I help?

 One of the easiest ways to help at CARE is to simply fill out our volunteer application form or make a donation.
-There are so many additional ways you can help as well, such as helping with our wishlist, adopting or sponsoring an animal, partnering with us or creating a fundraiser.
+There are so many additional ways you can help as well, such as helping with our wish list, adopting or sponsoring an animal, partnering with us or creating a fundraiser.
 We always welcome assistance and support in any form!

 Will you come pick up a wild bobcat/cougar roaming my neighborhood?